S1gn3rs/ParkingLots-DynamicMemory-C_language/README.md

 ## Introduction

-This project is a Parking Management System created for the Introduction to Algorithms and Data Structures subject, (2023/2024).
+This project is a Parking Management System created for the Introduction to Algorithms and Data Structures subject.
 The system is designed to manage parking lots, allowing for the definition of parking lots, registration of vehicle entries and exits, querying and billing operations.